mhkoti/bats_by_the_coast/README.md

 During pre-processing of the data, raw bat observations have been cleaned to remove misidentifications and non-focal taxa.
 The remaining observations have been allocated into recording periods (two consecutive nights during which Audiomoth were scheduled to record) grouped by recording night, year, species and observation site.

 The R script 'bbtcoast_script.R' includes all necessary code for fitting the models presented in the article.
 The user only needs to store 'bbtcoast_data.csv' in the working directory and run the script.
 The script was developed and tested with R version 4.2.0, tidyverse 1.3.1, spaMM_4.1.20, DHARMa 0.4.5.
+To also produce the visalizations of model results, the user needs to save the finnish adminstrative borders shapefile in the same working directory.